thedevdojo/static.devdojo.com/content/docs/features/live-reloading.md

 ## Configuration

 Right now there are no configuration options with live-reload, it just works out of the box.
-But, if necessary we may add some additional configurations in the future.
+But, if necessary we may add some additional configs in the future.
 Right now it works with all the files in your site; however, there may be some edge-cases where you want to create custom rules.
-Be sure to check back for updated configuration options or if you would like to contribute code, make sure to open a PR in the [Github Repo](https://github.com/thedevdojo/static).
+Be sure to check back for updated options or if you would like to contribute code, make sure to open a PR in the <a href="https://github.com/thedevdojo/static" target="_blank" class="text-yellow-300 underline">Github Repo</a>.

-No more manually refreshing like a chump!
-Live-reload is here to help you save time and see your changes instantly 💪
+Save time and see changes instantly with Live-reload! 💪